Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/bi_enc/README.md

     dataset = load_dataset("snips_built_in_intents")
     print(dataset["train"][:2])
     ```
-    If imported successsfuly, you should see the data format to be something like this in output
+    If imported successfully, you should see the data format to be something like this in output
     > {"text": ["Share my location with Hillary's sister", "Send my current location to my father"], "label": [5, 5]}

-2. `Converting the format` from the SNIPS out of the box to the format that can be ingested by biencoder.
+2. `Converting the format` from the SNIPS out of the box to the format that can be ingested by bi-encoder.
     ```python
     import pandas as pd
     from sklearn.model_selection import train_test_split